godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 The layer 2 sUDT backend provides [ERC20](https://eips.ethereum.org/EIPS/eip-20) compatible interface, even though you are not using Solidity and EVM, a similar API will be available for you to use.

-Notice sUDT contract account is typically created by Godwoken automatically when processing deposition cells.
+Notice sUDT contract account is typically created by Godwoken automatically when processing deposit cells.
 One don't typically create new contract account using sUDT as backend script.

 An implementation for the layer 2 sUDT backend can be found [here](https://github.com/nervosnetwork/godwoken/blob/v0.1.0/c/contracts/sudt.c).